What is FlawedAmmyy?

 |Damage||Stolen passwords, private files, identity theft, hijacked camera and microphone.|

-Examples of other remote access tools that cyber criminals use to generate revenue in one or another way are Orcus, NetSupport Manager and Rescoms.
-There are many cases where tools of this type can be used to download and install malicious programs on victims's computer, for example, ransomware or trojans.
-Either way, remote access tools, if used by cyber criminals, can cause serious damage.
+Examples of other remote access tools used by cyber criminals to generate revenue are Orcus, NetSupport Manager, and Rescoms.
+There are many cases whereby these tools are used to download and install malicious programs on the victims's computer.
+For example, ransomware or trojans.
+In any case, if used by cyber criminals, RATs can cause serious damage.

 How did FlawedAmmyy infiltrate my computer?